SystemSpace/Compendium/compendium.rst

 Can you give us more details on some of the other Systems (Ha7, Isiki, Danbon, etc)?
   Most of them are pretty usual.
 The only one really worth noting is Danbon, where physical combat is not possible.

+Has anyone ever created a hell-like System?
+  Someone once made a system made for suffering once and lured people into it, it was called Kaneja.

+What happened in it?
+  Nobody knows, all we know is that people disliked it.

+Is Kaneja still running?
+  Nope, the Key shut it down.

+What happened to Kaneja's creator?
+  He shattered himself, after being caught for being the creator of the worst System.

 The Ha7 System
 --------------